 Our data is published in XML format, a computer-readable language which enables the data to be combined more easily with other data sets.

-XML looks something like this:
+XML looks like this:

 Explore the data